← Back to Research

 GCC demand is rental income-protected

-An investor buying a 3BHK in Kokapet or Nanakramguda today is not speculating on future GCC employment — they are buying into an existing, 650,000-person employment base that needs housing now.
+An investor buying a 3BHK in Kokapet or Nanakramguda today is buying into an existing, 650,000-person employment base that needs housing now.
 Rental vacancy in corridors adjacent to GCC clusters runs at 2–4%, with typical yields of 3.8–4.8%.
-Compare this to 6–9% vacancy in outer-ring residential where employment density is thinner.
 GCC-proximate residential is the safest rental income bet in Hyderabad.

 The 2026–2028 pipeline will widen the premium corridor